kim-tsao/rhdh-plugins-renovate/workspaces/orchestrator/plugins/orchestrator-common/report.api.md

 // @public (undocumented)
 export const openApiDocument: any;

-// Warning: (ae-missing-release-tag) "orchestratorPermissions" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "orchestratorAdminViewPermission" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
-export const orchestratorPermissions: BasicPermission[];
+export const orchestratorAdminViewPermission: BasicPermission;

-// Warning: (ae-missing-release-tag) "orchestratorWorkflowExecutePermission" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "orchestratorPermissions" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
-export const orchestratorWorkflowExecutePermission: BasicPermission;
+export const orchestratorPermissions: BasicPermission[];

-// Warning: (ae-missing-release-tag) "orchestratorWorkflowInstanceAbortPermission" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "orchestratorWorkflowPermission" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
-export const orchestratorWorkflowInstanceAbortPermission: BasicPermission;
+export const orchestratorWorkflowPermission: BasicPermission;

-// Warning: (ae-missing-release-tag) "orchestratorWorkflowInstanceReadPermission" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "orchestratorWorkflowSpecificPermission" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
-export const orchestratorWorkflowInstanceReadPermission: BasicPermission;
+export const orchestratorWorkflowSpecificPermission: (workflowId: string) => BasicPermission;

-// Warning: (ae-missing-release-tag) "orchestratorWorkflowInstancesReadPermission" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "orchestratorWorkflowUsePermission" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
-export const orchestratorWorkflowInstancesReadPermission: BasicPermission;
+export const orchestratorWorkflowUsePermission: BasicPermission;

-// Warning: (ae-missing-release-tag) "orchestratorWorkflowReadPermission" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "orchestratorWorkflowUseSpecificPermission" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
-export const orchestratorWorkflowReadPermission: BasicPermission;
+export const orchestratorWorkflowUseSpecificPermission: (workflowId: string) => BasicPermission;

 // Warning: (tsdoc-undefined-tag) The TSDoc tag "@export" is not defined in this configuration
 // Warning: (tsdoc-undefined-tag) The TSDoc tag "@interface" is not defined in this configuration